hyper-island-diploma-project/it-events/README.md

 # IT-Events Web Application, Desktop Version, Frontend and Backend.
-MVP Individual Diploma Project as part of studies at Hyper Island.
+Individual Diploma Project as part of studies at Hyper Island.

 ***This is a web service for online and onsite events in the IT sphere.***

 As a user, you can:
 * Register on the platform;
 * View the list of upcoming events and the number of available onsite spots;